clvLabs/batukeitor/resources/docs/features.md

 * Current audio samples are not the nicest (but you can change them!).
 * Due to the _fixed time_ nature of the score files, triplets are not available.
 * Time resolution is limited to eighth notes: while sometimes limiting for the repenique and some embelishments, it keeps the scores easy to write/read.
-* No section/score editor, a text editor is needed to create/edit scores.
+* Very simple section/score editor.
+* No possibility to save scores in the current editor.
 * Only one combination of sections (song) per score is allowed.
 * Only one track per instrument is allowed.
 * No time/volume dynamics available in scores.

-#### About the _no section/score editor_
+#### About the editor limitations
-I know... maybe some day...
+I know... maybe some day I can make a graphical interface...

 In the meanwhile you can use the **great** [MestreJS](https://mestrejs.com) app to play around with beats until you get what you want to write.
 Check it out, it's awesome!

+The _saving scores_ thing...
+I might not do this one.
+It would need some additional software for database, user authentication and so on...
+I would rather keep this simple :)